Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 **Inventory**
 * *How many units were sold overall?*
 * Which product category sold the highest number of units?*
+* Which gender bought the most amount of units?
+* Which age group bought the most amount of units?

 **Additional Insights**
 * *What is the average price per unit for each product category?*